Last updated on December 7th, 2024 at 12:07 pm

 It produces crimson almost black foliage and gorgeous bright red flowers.
 It will lose its leaves in the wintertime but will regenerate new growth in late mid-April.
 It likes lots of water in the first 3-4 years after initial planting but can tolerate less water once it becomes established.
 This Crape myrtle will bloom from about mid-summer until mid-fall prune off the expired blooms for a new burst of flowers.

 The growth rate is about 10-12 ft. tall and about 8 ft. wide.
-Considered a medium-sized crape myrtle perfect for the small backyard.
+It is considered a medium-sized crape myrtle perfect for a small backyard.
 The USDA zone for this plant is 7-9.

 Tuscarora Crape Myrtles